Introduction

 vents and around moveable cores.
 This excess metal is due to working

 and operating clearances in a die.
+Gate

 –